aws-samples/shopfloor-connectivity/docs/targets/nats.md

 ---
 ### SubjectName
-Name or name template of the subject
+The primary NATS subject name or subject name template for publishing messages.

 **Type**: String

-A template can be used for the subjectName to render the actual subject name using placeholders.
-In this template, besides placeholders for environment variables (${name}) the following placeholders are available:
+A template can be used for the subject name to render the actual topic name using placeholders.
+In this template, besides placeholders for environment variables (${name}), the following placeholders are available:

 - %schedule%
 - %target%
 - %source%
 - %channel%

-To use the values of **metadata** at the top, source or channel level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.
+To utilize the metadata values at the source or channel level of the target data, the name of the metadata value can be utilized with a '%' prefix and postfix.

-Value placeholders can be used to add additional subject levels or grouping values to a specific subject.
+Value placeholders can be employed to incorporate additional topic levels or grouping values to a specific subject.

 Template examples: